v-aru-n/Quantum-Information/README.md

 # Quantum-Information
-Content related to quantum information
+Content related to quantum information.
+These will include notes, resources, ideas etc.